India-Sweden Relations

 2023

 EAM visited Sweden in May 2023 for the EU Indo Pacific Ministerial meeting in Stockholm.
-During the visit he held bilateral discussions with Foreign Minister Tobias Billström and Defence Minister Pål Jonson, Riksdag Speaker and National Security Adviser.
+During the visit, he held bilateral discussions with Foreign Minister Tobias Billström and Defence Minister Pål Jonson, Riksdag Speaker and National Security Adviser.
 He also met Prime Minister Ulf Kristersson.
-EAM and Foreign Minister jointly inaugurated the 21st session of India Trilateral Forum.
 EAM also had a meeting with senior business leaders.
 He also addressed the Indian diaspora at a special event.
+EAM and Foreign Minister jointly inaugurated the 21st session of India Trilateral Forum (ITF).
+24th Session of ITF was held in Stockholm from 10-11 June 2024.

-Minister of Finance of Sweden Elisabeth Svantesson participated at the G20 Finance Ministers and Central Bank Governors (FMCBG) meeting in Bengaluru in Feb 2023.
+Minister of Finance of Sweden Elisabeth Svantesson participated at the G20 Finance Ministers and Central Bank Governors (FMCBG) meeting in Bengaluru in February 2023.
 She represented the EU Council of Ministers as the EU Presidency.
-She met Finance Minister Smt Nirmala Sitharaman
+She met Finance Minister Smt.
+Nirmala Sitharaman.

 2022